oroinc/platform/UPGRADE-1.4.md

 - `Manager\DTO\Email` now is extended by `Oro\Bundle\EmailBundle\Model\EmailHeader`
 - In `Manager\ImapEmailManager` new method `hasCapability` has been added

+####ImportExportBundle:
+- Added console command `oro:import:csv` to perform import from CSV file using CLI

 ####InstallerBundle:
 - New option `symlink` has been added into `Command\InstallCommand` and `Command\PlatformUpdateCommand`